Education programs

 Education standards and teacher certification

 In Canada, teaching certification and standards are regulated by the provincial and territorial ministries of education.
-As a result, CSC's education programs may vary.
+As a result, CSC's education programs vary by region.
 However, CSC maintains a standard level of service and consistency.
-This standard allows offenders to access the same or similar programs in institutions across Canada.
+This standard allows inmates to access the same or similar programs in institutions across Canada.

 Assessment of education needs

-All offenders with a grade level below grade 12 or its equivalent will:
+All inmates with a grade level below grade 12 or its equivalent will:

 - have education identified as a need in their correctional plans and

-- their education programs will be prioritized pursuant to:
+- their education programs will be prioritized pursuant to CD 705-6 Correctional Planning and Criminal Profile

 Continuous intake and program length